 His triumphant Verdi debut in 2013 as Renato in Un ballo in Maschera for Opera Australia (described by the Sydney Morning Herald as “an object lesson in Verdi singing”) led to further important Verdi role debuts including the title role in Rigoletto, Rodrigo in Don Carlo and his now-signature role of Germont in La traviata, earning him the reputation of “Australia’s leading Verdi lyric baritone” (Limelight Magazine).

-In 2018, José toured Australia with superstar Sumi Jo and sang Germont (opposite Corinne Winters) for Opera Australia; he returns to OA in 2019 as Sharpless (Madama Butterfly).
+In 2018, José toured Australia with superstar Sumi Jo and sang Germont (opposite Corinne Winters) for Opera Australia; he returned to OA in 2019 as Sharpless (Madama Butterfly) and made his role début as Baron Scarpia (Tosca) for Opera Queensland.
 In 2017, he sang Germont opposite Ermonela Jaho and Alfio/Tonio (Cavalleria rusticana/Pagliacci) for Opera Australia – receiving Helpmann Award and Green Room Award nominations for his work.
 Other recent appearances include Riolobo (Florencia en el Amazonas) for Los Angeles Opera, Germont and Enrico (Lucia di Lammermoor) - both opposite Jessica Pratt - for Victorian Opera and Zurga (The Pearlfishers) for Opera Australia.
 In 2015, José joined the roster of principal artists at the Metropolitan Opera.

 Before moving into more dramatic repertoire, José sang his then-signature role of Figaro in Rossini’s Il barbiere di Siviglia at Seattle Opera (in his 2011 US debut), Teatro Real Madrid, Opera Australia, Opera Queensland and State Opera of South Australia.
 He made his European debut in 2005 at the Teatro dell’Opera di Roma in the title role of Le nozze di Figaro and his La Scala debut in 2009 in Il viaggio a Reims.
 In 2012, he won a Helpmann Award for his portrayal of Fritz Die tote Stadt with Opera Australia.
 Other roles include the title role in Don Giovanni, Belcore L’elisir d’amore, Count Almaviva Le nozze di Figaro, Marcello La bohème, Silvio Pagliacci, Escamillo Carmen, Dandini Cenerentola, Lescaut Manon, Don Alfonso Così fan tutte and Tomsky Pique Dame.